 A: Yes and yes!
-Our lined pond (50' x 70' x 6' deepest point) is like a very large pool complete with circulation, filtration and pool chemicals (no fish nor fish hooks).
+Our lined pond (50' x 70' x 6' deepest point) is like a very large pool complete with aeration, circulation, AND filtration that runs daily.
+We have NEVER had fish/fishing (so no risk of fish hooks) and we DO use pool/pond chemicals (chlorine and algaecides) to keep water safe for people and their pets.
 It's not quite as clear as a typical pool but much cleaner than a natural pond.
 Of course, swim at your own risk and no diving.
-During the summer, our well water keeps the pond full, and during the winter, our elevation doesn't get cold enough to freeze the water (occasionally a brief layer of ice at the shallow end).
-Since we have avid water dogs, we always ensure our pond is ready to enjoy!

 Q: I've heard of cold/dead/limp tail -- should I worry about it with my dog swimming in the winter?

 A: It shouldn't be a problem if you take precautions.
 Cold/dead/limp tail is basically a sprained tail that recovers after a few days (pain meds help) and not only based on water temperature (we had a Lab who loved to swim with the icebergs in the melting snow near Tahoe without any problems).
 When we competed with our Labs in dock diving, we learned a lot about limp tail after our first competition when it happened to one of our Labs.